 The Suffolk Fire and Rescue Service Public Register

-Any enquiries regarding the Enforcement Policy Statement of the Public Register should be directed to the Suffolk Fire and Rescue Service Directorate Investigation Team on 01473 260588.
+Any enquiries regarding the Enforcement Policy Statement, Enforcement Procedures Policy or the Public Register should be directed to the Suffolk Fire and Rescue Service Directorate Investigation Team on 01473 260588.